-If you are referred to Dr. Chang by another dermatologist, you will initially be scheduled for a consultation for your skin to be evaluated and for Dr. Chang to determine the best approach.
-If your surgery does not require the Mohs surgical technique, Dr. Chang may be able to perform your surgery the same day as your consultation.
-If Dr. Chang determines that the Mohs technique is the best approach, the procedure will be scheduled for another day.
+If you are referred to either Dr. Chang or Dr. Bota by another dermatologist, you will initially be scheduled for a consultation which will help determine the best treatment plan for you.
+If your surgery does not require the Mohs surgical technique, we might be able to perform your surgery the same day as your consultation.
+If our Mohs surgeon determines that the Mohs technique is the best approach, the procedure will be scheduled for another day.

 If we can help address any questions you have, or provide additional information about Mohs Surgery, please call us at 757-622-6315 or email us at email@example.com.